microsoft/vscode-dev-containers/containers/kitchensink-aws/README.md

-# AWS Multi Language
+# Kitchen Sink - AWS

 ## Summary

 Used to manage a cloud stack and applications.
 Includes support for various languages alongside Terraform and AWS CLI tools.
-It also includes a Postgres DB container and a pgAdmin4 container which again mounts a Windows folder.
+It optionally (remove commented services in [docker-compose.yml](.devcontainer/docker-compose.yml) includes a Postgres DB container and a pgAdmin4 container which again mounts a Windows folder.

 | Metadata | Value |
 |----------|-------|